Comment on page

 Note: This tab provides the English (default) version of the email content, with definitions for alternate languages definable on the ‘Translation’ tab.

-The files tab defines attachments that will be added to an email by default when this template is used.
+The Files/Links tab defines attachments that will be added to an email by default when this template is used.

 The content for each language is provided on this tab.
 If content for a language is not provided, the system will either use the regional default language or will fall back to English.